ujjwalguptaofficial/fortjs-doc/docs/controller.md

 # Controller

-A Controller is a class which contains methods to be used as end points or routes.
-You can consider it like a section where different resource and services are available.
+A **Controller** is a class that contains methods serving as endpoints or routes.
+Think of it as a section where different resources and services are available.

-e.g - A real world application created for university may have sections - StudentSection, TeacherSection, LibrarySection etc.
+For example, in a real-world application designed for a university, you might have sections like `StudentSection`, `TeacherSection`, `LibrarySection`, etc.

 A controller has following members -